Russia cracks down on media, protests as Ukraine war rages

 NEW YORK (AP) — Russian authorities on Sunday continued to block independent news outlets and to arrest protesters in an effort to tighten control over what information the domestic audience sees about the invasion of Ukraine.

 Several prominent independent online outlets were blocked on Sunday, on top of dozens of others that were blocked last week.
-Others decided to halt operation in Russia because of new repressive laws or refused to cover the invasion at all because of the pressure.
-Hundreds of protesters have been detained all across Russia.
+Others decided to halt their operations in Russia because of new repressive laws or refused to cover the invasion at all because of the pressure.
+Hundreds of protesters have been detained across Russia.

 The new additions to the list of blocked media included Mediazona, a news site that covers Russia’s police and justice system and has been an indispensable source of information about political arrests and high-profile court cases; the 7×7 site covering regional news; the Troitsky Variant popular science newspaper that has published an open letter decrying the invasion; and two regional news sites that also spoke out against the attack.